-Beth Kelly is the Field Director for Senator Stabenow's re-election campaign through the Michigan Democratic Party.
+Beth Kelly is the chair for the Calhoun County Democratic Party.
+In 2018 she served as Field Director for Senator Stabenow's re-election campaign through the Michigan Democratic Party.
 Before joining Team Stabenow, Beth was the Executive Director at Emerge Michigan, an organization focused on changing the face of politics by recruiting, training and providing a powerful network for Democratic women to run for office.
 At Emerge Michigan, Beth oversaw the state’s only in-depth, six month, 70-hour, training program providing aspiring female leaders with cutting-edge tools and training to run for elected office and elevate themselves in our political system.

 Before that, Beth spent a year as Senior Campaign Manager of the Man & Woman of the Year Campaign with the Leukemia & Lymphoma Society (LLS) in Chicago, Illinois.
 One of the things Beth is best known for playing an integral part of the team that helped Senator Al Franken win a successful re-election campaign in 2014.
 Franken’s campaign was one of two in the country that had a team dedicated to the training and development of the staff and volunteers.
 The well-run campaign lead Chuck Todd to choose it for Best 2014 Campaign on Meet the Press.